Objectivist-Nexus/fro/_pages/study-groups/index.md

 |[2FROG](/study-groups/2frog/)|4th Sunday of the month<br />1:00pm - 4:30pm|North Denver Metro Area<br />(Superior, CO)|[David Weatherell 2FROG](){: .email}|
 |[3FROG](/study-groups/3frog/)|2nd Saturday of the month<br />2:00pm - 5:00pm|South/East Denver Metro Area<br />(Aurora, CO)|[Kelsey Robertson 3FROG](){: .email}|
 |[4FROG](/study-groups/4frog/)|3th Monday of the month<br />7:00pm - 9:00pm|North Denver Metro Area<br />(Louisville, CO)|[David Weatherell 4FROG](){: .email}|

+## Calendar

+As of November 20, 2023, we are no longer automatically inviting the main FRO Google Groups to their respective events on the "central" FRO Calendar.
+Instead, we are maintaining separate Google Groups for each FRO study group for those who wish to receive individual calendar events (that include location information and other details) on their personal calendars.

+If you are in one of the FRO study groups and wish to receive calendar invitations that will have their details automatically updated in your calendaring app, please [calendar inquiry](){: .email} (and be sure to send an email from the account that is connected to your calendar).

 ## Standards of Membership